PierreRAFFA/promise-consecutive/README.md

 # Promise Consecutive

-This `promise-consecutive` modules allows you to execute multiple methods consecutively, and retrieve the results.
+This `promise-consecutive` modules allows you to execute a series of methods consecutively, and retrieve the results.
 Each method :
     - may be a promise or not.
     - can be called with specific parameters